michel-pi/GameOverlay.Net/README.md

 # GameOverlay.Net

-An easy to use Direct2D1 drawing library with the ability to create transparent windows.
+An easy to use Direct2D1 drawing library with the ability to create transparent overlay windows.

 ![A running overlay window](https://github.com/michel-pi/GameOverlay.Net/blob/master/example_picture.png)